Jordan Dover

-William Emmanuel Jordan Dover (born December 14, 1994) is a footballer who plays as a defender for League1 Ontario club Simcoe County Rovers.
+William Emmanuel Jordan Dover (born December 14, 1994) is a footballer who plays as a defender.
 Born in Canada, he represents Guyana internationally.

 Early life

 He played youth soccer with Ajax SC.

 College career

 Dover played four years of college soccer at the University of Wisconsin–Green Bay between 2012 and 2015.
-He scored his first goal on October 6, 2012 against the Valparaiso Crusaders.
+He scored his first goal on October 6, 2012, against the Valparaiso Crusaders.
 He was named to the Horizon League All-Newcomer Team in 2012.

 Club career

 From 2014 to 2016, he played with Durham United FA in League1 Ontario.

 On February 15, 2017, Dover signed a professional contract with the Rochester Rhinos of the USL Championship.
 Dover would play one season with Rochester, before the club announced they would not play in the 2018 USL season.

-On December 19, 2017, Dover signed with USL side Pittsburgh Riverhounds SC.
-He scored his first professional goal on April 21, 2018 against FC Cincinnati.
+On December 19, 2017, Dover signed with USL side Pittsburgh Riverhounds.
+He scored his first professional goal on April 21, 2018, against FC Cincinnati.
 He re-signed with the club for the 2020 season, with an option for 2021.
-He made his 100th USL appearance on June 12, 2021 against Miami FC.
+He made his 100th USL appearance on June 12, 2021, against Miami FC.

 After 4 years with Pittsburgh, Dover would sign with League1 Ontario club Simcoe County Rovers.